Stillwater River Fishing Report

 This gauge is located in Absarokee, downstream from the confluence with Rosebud Creek.
 Significant irrigation diversions occur between the gauge and the Yellowstone, and water temps rise.
 If water temps are exceeding 70 degrees at the gauge, we suggest quitting no later than 2:00PM downstream.
 The water upstream is generally colder.

 Flows over 4000cfs get sketchy above Absarokee.
 Flows 4000-2000 are best floated above Absarokee.
 2000-1200 are good everywhere.
 1200-800 are best below Absarokee but doable above.
-800-450 are doable downstream of Absarokee, with the precise cutoff between 500 and 450 depending on how much weight is in your raft and how willing you are to drag the boat through shallow areas.
+800-425 are doable downstream of Absarokee, with the precise cutoff between 500 and 425 depending on how much weight is in your raft and how willing you are to drag the boat through shallow areas.
+Anything lower than that requires a whole lot of dragging and/or an ultralight raft.

 Stillwater River streamflow graph